- This event has passed.

 Presented by Ruth Hanford Morhard, Author, Wired to Move: Facts and Strategies for Nurturing Boys in Early Childhood Settings

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Classroom Management for Early Learning community and go to the edWebinar Archives folder to take the CE quiz.

 Boys are expelled from preschool programs 4.5 times more often than girls.
 African American boys are twice as likely to be expelled as white and Latino children.
 Preschoolers are expelled three times as often as K-12 students.
 These are disturbing statistics, but early childhood educators can reduce expulsions by redirecting the aggressive behavior, tantrums and noncompliance that often lead to expulsion and classroom disruption.

-Ruth will discuss the detrimental effects of the expulsion crisis on children, classrooms and communities as well as ways to manage the challenging behaviors that often lead to expulsion.
-She will show us how to create a classroom environment where preschool boys succeed.
+Ruth discusses the detrimental effects of the expulsion crisis on children, classrooms and communities as well as ways to manage the challenging behaviors that often lead to expulsion.
+She shows how to create a classroom environment where preschool boys succeed.
 We will hear specific strategies for working with at-risk African American and Latino boys.

 - Gain understanding of the negative effects of preschool expulsions on young boys’ learning, relationships, behavior and future success

 - Learn ways to redirect challenging behaviors that lead to expulsions

 - Discover the positive effects of alternates to expulsion on young boys

 - Identify ways to work with parents and caregivers to prevent expulsions and support boys’ social-emotional health